brokencranium/uw-php-main/lecture/lecture1/assignment1.md

         - Civic will return a string 'honk honk'

-You are welcome and encouraged to make your classes more real-world by providing more functionalities and/or have other objects to represent other types of vehicles.
+You are welcome and encouraged to make your classes more real-world by providing more functionalities and/or create other objects to represent other types of vehicles.

 In the end, you should (at least) have the following files:
 - Vehicle.php